Step into the past and experience the richness of our local history, preserved through artifacts, photographs, documents, and engaging stories.

 Above: On April 21st, 2025, author Steve Rogstad's of the Sheboygan County Historical Research Center gave a talk about President Lincoln's ties to Wisconsin.
 He wrote the book, "Lincoln Aming the Badgers: Rediscovering Sites Associated with Abraham and Mary Lincoln in Wisconsin."

-Part 1
+"One Room School Houses" Part 1

 Yes, it’s true, we’re famous!
 Well, a little famous.
 We got our fifteen minutes of fame on in June 2022 when we were featured on WBAY Channel 2’s “Small Towns” segment.
 Host Jeff Alexander roams Wisconsin’s rural areas, bringing wholesome and funny stories to TV audiences across the state.
 He focused on our Folklore Museum’s mission to preserve the stories of individuals in our community, and the many people who have helped us in that endeavor.